 Experts showed to volunteers some pictures depicting 36 pairs of eyes and asked them to describe the feelings they saw.
-Half of the photographs depicted women’s eyes and the other half showed men’s eyes presenting positive, negative and neutral emotions, where participants had to assess each look, describing it as “skeptical” or “terrified”.
+Half of the photographs depicted women’s eyes and the other half showed men’s eyes presenting positive, negative, and neutral emotions, where participants had to assess each look, describing it as “skeptical” or “terrified”.

-The volunteers needed much more time and effort in order to interpret the emotions of eyes belonging to women – specifically, the researchers found that the degree of difficulty in ‘’reading’’ women’s eyes was twice than the one of “reading” men’s eyes.
+The volunteers needed much more time and effort in order to interpret the emotions of eyes belonging to women – specifically, the researchers found that the degree of difficulty in ‘’reading’’ women’s eyes was twice the one of “reading” men’s eyes.
 Moreover, brain activity depicted on brain scans was different in the two cases.

-When the volunteers had to encode the expression of eyes belonged to men, the activity of amygdala (area associated with emotions, empathy and fear) was more intense, as well as in the parts of the brain associated with previous experience and emotions.
+When the volunteers had to encode the expression of eyes belonged to men, the activity of the amygdala (an area associated with emotions, empathy, and fear) was more intense, as well as in the parts of the brain associated with previous experience and emotions.

-Experts point out that this capability of the brain has an entirely reasonable interpretation, since it must have been very useful in the past, when the rapid evaluation of opponents was an important “weapon” for the prevalence – if not for survival – of males.
+Experts point out that this capability of the brain has an entirely reasonable interpretation since it must have been very useful in the past when the rapid evaluation of opponents was an important “weapon” for the prevalence – if not for survival – of males.

 “As men spent more time hunting and were involved in fights for territorial dominance, it must have been important to them to be able to anticipate and predict the intentions and actions of other male competitors” quoted from a study published in the journal «PLoS One».

-Copyright © 2016 Learning Mind.
+Copyright © 2012-2024 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.